 This unit has seals are very different from the normal garden sprayer.
 They have a patent and call them “Vitonic stream” seals.

 - 3.5-gallon capacity

-- stainless steel tank, pump barrel, tank, and dip tube
+- Stainless steel tank, pump barrel, tank, and dip tube

-- Viton extreme seals for long-term chemical resistance
+- Viton seals: long-term chemical resistance

 - Spray sealants, water-based or solvent-based chemicals, oils, and acetone, etc. (wow)